While my family is living in Germany, we are taking every single opportunity to travel.

 It is the greatest blessing of being stationed overseas and we are doing our best to embrace it.
 Our family has had a lot of wonderful adventures and we are looking forward to a whole lot more in the next few months.
 Travel has taught me again about wonder.
 It’s reminded me how to observe and celebrate the world and challenged me to take in all the feels new and wondrous.

-A few weeks ago, my husband encouraged me to take some time away.
+A few months ago, my husband encouraged me to take some time away.
 I don’t get much time to myself.
 Being a mom requires most of my head space and there is little escape for wondering and reflecting.

 I hesitated for all of the reasons that it is hard to go on retreat.
 It’s hard to claim that time for yourself and value that time as a priority among all the other things for which you are responsible.
 Nonetheless, I took the invitation and planned a weekend away in Cologne.
 It was there that I started to daydream about some downloadable retreat guides.